UPES Dehradun BA Admissions 2026

 Your preparation depends on when you start.
 If you begin early, follow a CUET 2026, 6-month study plan.
 Use the first four months to complete the CUET syllabus along with topic-wise question practice.
 Keep the last two months for revision, mock tests, and performance improvement.
 If you are starting late, a CUET 2026, 3-month study plan is still possible.
 In that case, focus only on high-weightage chapters, practise daily, and study 6–8 focused hours every day to score well.

 If you want a good score in CUET 2026, you cannot study randomly.
-The exam checks how well you understand concepts and how accurately you solve MCQs under time pressure.
-That’s why following a subject-wise CUET preparation strategy makes your preparation more organised and effective.
-It helps you finish the syllabus on time and keeps revision easy.
+The exam evaluates how well you understand concepts and how accurately you solve MCQs under time pressure.
+That’s why following a subject-wise CUET study plan for Class 12 students is essential.
+A well-structured plan makes your preparation more organised and effective, helps you complete the syllabus on time, and ensures that revision stays consistent and manageable.

 Start with NCERT Chemistry because most CUET questions are based directly on NCERT lines and examples.
 First, clear your basics and then move on to topic-wise practice.

-Study NCERT thoroughly before using any other reference
+Study the NCERT thoroughly before using any other reference

 Give more time to Organic reactions, named reactions, and Inorganic exceptions